microsoft/BuildTourHack/stories/3/312_Camera.md

     </ListView>
     ```

-5. In the code behind for the main page, implement the event handler and add the code to navigate to the new page by passing the taped item
+5. In the code behind for the main page (MainPage.xaml.cs), implement the event handler and add the code to navigate to the new page by passing the taped item

     ```csharp
     private void ProductListViewItemTapped(object sender, ItemTappedEventArgs e)